jonnygrant/compile_assert/README.md

 index 4 is out of range of type 'SUP [1]'
 ```

-main10 checks index before accessing the array, and shows as follows:
+main10 checks index before accessing the array, and reports as follows:

 ```
 main10.c:23:9: note: in expansion of macro ‘compile_assert’